-- config(d): Configuration files for various computer platformes - configure: Script to create a specific makefile for compilation of icon on your actual computer platform. - configure.ac: file to create configure script - data(d): contains input data for icon that either do not depend on model resolution or are very special.
+config(d): Configuration files for various computer platformes configure: Script to create a specific makefile for compilation of icon on your actual computer platform.

+configure.ac: file to create configure script

+data(d): contains input data for icon that either do not depend on model resolution or are very special.
 The general rule is to store input data away from the code versioning system.
-So, this directory should be used in exceptional cases only. - m4(d): contains a file testing the support of special pointers.
-Similar to the acinclude.m4 file - Makefile.in: Inputfile for generation of Makefile. - make\runscripts: This script generates run scripts from run script templates.
-The reason for this is that the call of the ICON executable needs initial files or maybe resubmitted, the actual call may depend on the platform, on the other hand, the input files and namelist for a specific model configuration are different for each experiment.
-The actions that are the same for every experiment are collected in run/exec.iconrun, the specific setting for an experiment in other files run/exp.\.
-The script make\runscripts creates a machine dependent, experiment specific run script from these two components that is ready for submission. - README: Contains a short description of how to compile and run ICON. - run: Example run scripts for important experiments like AMIP-type runs, aqua planet or radiative convective equilibrium runs. - schedulers(d): ICON runs on various special platforms (not interesting for us) - scripts(d): scripts for special applications, like post- and preprocessing, doxygen documentation, the automatic test system buildbot and other purposes - target\confmake.ksh: Script to configure and make ICON.
-Not really needed. - target\database.ksh: Contains a list of "targets", i.e. possible arguments to the configure command. - (ii) Documentation - doc(d): contains model documentation.
-In particular there is a namelist overview Namelist\overview.pdf describing all input variables of icon and a subdirectory userguide that contains icon\user\guide.pdf that will become the standard description of ICON in terms of user relevant information.
+So, this directory should be used in exceptional cases only.

+m4(d): contains a file testing the support of special pointers.
+Similar to the acinclude.m4 file make_runscripts: This script generates run scripts from run script templates.
+The reason for this is that the call of the ICON executable needs initial files or restart files, the actual call of the executable may depend on the platform, on the other hand, the input files and namelist for a specific model configuration are different for each experiment.
+The actions that are the same for every experiment are collected in run/exec.iconrun, the specific setting for an experiment in other files run/exp..
+The script make_runscripts creates a machine dependent, experiment specific run script from these two components that is ready for submission.

+Makefile.in: Inputfile for generation of Makefile.

+README: Contains a short description of how to compile and run ICON.

+README.xce: Description of compilation on CRAY

+run: Example run scripts for important experiments like AMIP-type runs, aqua planet or radiative convective equilibrium runs.

+schedulers(d): ICON runs on various special platforms (not interesting for us)

+scripts(d): scripts for special applications, like post-and preprocessing, doxygen documentation, the automatic test system buildbot and other purposes target_confmake.ksh: Script to configure and make ICON.

+target_database.ksh: Contains a list of "targets", i.e. possible arguments to the configure command.

+(ii) Documentation

+doc(d): contains model documentation.
+In particular there is a namelist overview Namelist_overview.pdf describing all input variables of icon and a subdirectory userguide that contains icon_user_guide.pdf that will become the standard description of ICON in terms of user relevant information.
 This user guide contains the namelist overview and the description of special model configuration like the aqua planet or the radiative convective equilibrium configuration.
 In the user guide, there is no description of potential output variables of the model configuration using ECHAM physics, data structures inside ICON, or programming concepts of the ICON code.
 However, there is some information about the grid generation and other useful information but it may be outdated.

-LICENSE(d): Still a placeholder for the upcoming license.
+LICENSE: Still a placeholder for the upcoming license.